 "I owe a lot to Seedorf, I'm living a dream," the 20-year-old told reporters.

 "A point of reference for me is meeting Seedorf.
 We spent a lot of time together and in a large sense he has taught me a lot of things, about the profession, friendship and life."

 There were reports of a rift between the forward and fellow team-mate Mario Balotelli, but the youngster has poured cold water on those rumours by revealing the pair enjoy a very natural relationship.

 "The friendship with me and Mario was born instinctively," he added.
 "Immediately, as soon as we met.
 People who say that Mario and I are poles apart are wrong, it's an invention of journalists.
 Mario is not what he looks like in the press: he is a simple type, like me.

 "We are two very nice guys."

-AC Milan plays Roma in its second to last game of the season on May 12 as it bids to secure a third place finish and Champions League qualification.
+AC Milan play Roma in their second to last game of the season on May 12 as they bid to secure a third place finish and Champions League qualification.